p1ass/feeder/README.md

 # naoki-kishi/feeder

-`naoki-kishi/feeder` is a generator of RSS or JSON feeds combining multiple RSS, Atom, Qiita, and so on.
+`naoki-kishi/feeder` is a RSS or JSON feeds generator from multiple RSS, Atom, Qiita, and so on

 ## Getting started